 A11 Utilise the MJOG text messaging management service (funded by the CCG).
-A set of principles for the use of MJOG will be available on the CCGs Pathway Website Services Available Practices will facilitate access to the following primary care services in line with the requirements in the service specification.
-These services will be provided by appropriately qualified, trained and competent individuals. \$1 Ear Irrigation S1 S2 Treatment Room Services S3 Phlebotomy Adults (12 years +) 55 S4 Phlebotomy Domiciliary 54 S5 ECG 55 S6 H Pylori 50 S7 PSA 57 58 30 Management of minor injury All practices will adhere to national guidance and locally developed pathways.
-Quality - Clinical Effective ness C1 With specific reference to Clinical Effectiveness e.g. NICE guidelines Practice identifies a lead GP for Clinical Effectiveness Lead GP disseminates latest NICE clinical guidelines relevant to primary care during clinical meetings Practices will follow the clinical effectiveness hints and tips checklist developed by the CCG.
-Available on the CCG's Pathways Website C2 Clinical and administration staff attends and actively participates in the CCG's rolling programme of training and development sessions.
-For PLT's this includes the GP session, Practice Manager session, Practice Nurse session and Administration session.
-C3 The practice will fulfil their requirements for the mandatory workforce Minimum Data Set (wMDS) and engage with HEEM locally to support this process.
+A set of principles for the use of MJOG will be available on the CCGs Pathway Website Practi ces will facilitate access to the following primary care services in line with the requirements in the service specif ication.
+These services will be provided by appropriately qualified, trained and competent individuals.
+S1 Ear Irrigation S2 Treatment Room Services Services S3 , , , , , Available S4 Phlebotomy Domiciliary S5 ECG S6 H Pylori S7 PSA S8 Management of minor injury Quality - C 1 All practices will adhere to national guidance and locally developed pathways.
+With specific reference to Clinical Effectiveness e.g. NICE guidelines Practice identifies a lead GP for Clinical Effectiveness Lead GP disseminates latest NICE clinical guidelines relevant to primary care during clinical meetings Practices will follow the clinical effectiveness hints and tips checklist developed by the CCG.
+Available on the CCG's Pathways Website Clinical Effective ness C2 Clinical and administration staff attends and actively participates in the CCG's rolling programme of training and development sessions.
+For PLT's this includes the GP session, Practice Manager session, Practice Nurse session and Administration session. СЗ The practice will fulfil their requirements for the mandatory workforce Minimum Data Set (wMDS) and engage with HEEM locally to support this process.
 Practices will utilise this information to support the development of workforce plans which will be updated annually as a minimum.
 PS1 Hold regular (no less than bi-monthly) MDT meetings to discuss vulnerable patients and review of care plans.
-Meetings should be delivered in line with the CCG best practice guide / top tips for MDT meetings (available on the CCGs Pathway Website) and developments of the CDG agenda (see standard PS 3) This builds upon the national avoiding unplanned admissions enhanced service and the CCG Vulnerable Adults service Practices will use admission avoidance schemes Quality - Patient Safety PS2 For example Nottingham Care Navigator to be used in the first instance for all admissions to NUH, the CCG's Pathways Website and the NEMS community pathfinder to be used to identify appropriate pathways PS3 Participate and support continuous developments in Care Delivery Groups (CDGs), for example the integration of Mental Health within CDGs, attendance at CDG network meetings etc. This builds upon the CCG Vulnerable Adults service PS4 Safeguarding Practice identifies a lead GP and nominated deputy for children and adults Practice completes and returns the annual safeguarding toolkit / standards locally produced by the CCG Lead GP or representative to attend at least one GP leads safeguarding meeting a year (organised by the CCG) Quality - Patient PE1 Patient Participation Group advertised within GP practice and on practice website.
+Meetings should be delivered in line with the CCG best practice guide / top tips for MDT meetings (available on the CCGs Pathway Website) and developments of the CDG agenda (see standard PS 3) This builds upon the national avoiding unplanned admissions enhanced service and the CCG Vulnerable Adults service Practices will use admission avoidance schemes Quality - PS2 For example Nottingham Care Navigator to be used in the first instance for all admissions to NUH, the CCG's Pathways Website and the NEMS community pathfinder to be used to identify appropriate pathways Patient Safety PS3 Participate and support continuous developments in Care Delivery Groups (CDGs), for example the integration of Mental Health within CDGs, attendance at CDG network meetings etc. This builds upon the CCG Vulnerable Adults service This bullus apoil the CCG vullierable Addits service PS4 Safeguarding Practice identifies a lead GP and nominated deputy for children and adults Practice completes and returns the annual safeguarding toolkit / standards locally produced by the CCG Lead GP or representative to attend at least one GP leads safeguarding meeting a year (organised by the CCG) Quality - Patient PE1 Patient Participation Group advertised within GP practice and on practice website.
 Minutes from PPG to be made available on practice website

 Experien ce PE2 Evidence that Practice decisions are informed by Patient Participation Group (PPG).
 Feedback from PPG to feature on internal practice meeting agenda as a minimum every six months.
-01 Teledermatology - used by all practices and embedded in delivery of new models of care 02 Utilise secure email communication when required ensuring mechanisms are in place to monitor email accounts daily.
-03 Support CCG with progress in Assistive Technology developments 04 Participate in access audits/surveys as required and support CCG audits - Maximum of 4 audits per year
+01 Teledermatology - used by all practices and embedded in delivery of new models of care 02 Utilise secure email communication when required ensuring mechanisms are in place to monitor email accounts daily. О3 Support CCG with progress in Assistive Technology developments 04 Participate in access audits/surveys as required and support CCG audits - Maximum of 4 audits per year